 The heart attack is considered a number one killer in the United States.
 It is one of the most common conditions, with about 610,000 people dying as a result, every year.
 This makes up for around one in every four deaths.
 About 735,000 Americans have a heart attack every year.
 For people of many areas in the United States, this disease is the leading cause of death.

 Damage or death of the heart muscle due to the loss of blood supply, and oxygen.
 The problems with the blood supply to the heart is generally the result of plaque buildup in the coronary arteries.
 These plaques are composed of cholesterol that deposits in the walls of the blood vessels causing blockages.

 If someone feels uncomfortable, don’t wait to give help.
 There are the telltale signs that a person might be experiencing a heart attack that will signal something is not right.
-For example, the most well known is discomfort in other areas of the upper body, for example in one or both arms, the back, neck, jaw or stomach.
+For example, the most well known is discomfort in other areas of the upper body.

 Shortness of breath with or without chest discomfort, and chest discomfort itself, that may last more than a few minutes.
 This may be felt in the center of the chest.
 Someone may feel like there’s an uncomfortable pressure, squeezing, fullness or pain.
 Other signs to look out for include a cold sweat, lightheadedness, and nausea.
 But none of these may happen in women.